maarten-pennings/eMeterP1port/README.md

 ![USB cable](usb.png)

 ### Wire to ESP8266
-For the real project, we will use a software UART on the ESP8266, so no "active" is needed.
+For the real project, we will use a software UART on the ESP8266.

 The connector to mate with the e-meter is an RJ (telephone) jack.
 The official standard prescribes an **RJ12**	plug, which is a 6 pole 6 connector (6P6C) plug.
-Since we will not use the outer two pins (power), we can also take a **RJ14** (6P4C) plug.
+Since I did not use the outer two pins (power), we can also take a **RJ14** (6P4C) plug: it has 6 poles, but only the middle 4 are wired (a nice extension would be to run the ESP8266 from the 5V of the e-Meter, using the outer two poles).

 This is the wiring: